yul154/Jnova/Core Java Volume/Chapter 12 Concurrency.md

 ---
 ## 12.7 Asynchronous Computations
 ### 12.7.1 Completable Futures
-The `CompletableFuture` class implements the `Future` interface : it provides a second mechanism for obtaining the result.
-You register a `callback` that will be invoked (in some thread) with the result once it is available.
+The `CompletableFuture` class implements the `Future` interface : obtaining the result by register a `callback` that will be invoked (in some thread) with the result once it is available.

+`CompletableFuture.supplyAsync` : submit to to an executor service instead of submit it directly

-A  `CompletableFuture` can complete in two ways:
+`CompletableFuture` can complete in two ways:
 1. either with a result,
 2. an uncaught exception.

 `whenComplete` method can handle both case:
 1. The supplied function is called with the result (or null if none)
 2. The exception (or null if none).
-The `CompletableFuture` is called completable because you can manually set a completion value.

 * The `isDone` method tells you whether a Future object has been completed (normally or with an exception)
 * `CompletableFuture` is not interrupted when you invoke its `cancel` method.
 Canceling simply sets the Future object to be completed exceptionally with a `CancellationException`